disorderedmaterials/dissolve/web/content/docs/inputfile/configurationblock.md

 ### Random One-Component System

 Simple one-component system, e.g. a pure liquid, with a set number of molecules randomly added to a cubic unit cell.
-The size of the cell is not explicitly specified - giving a density value (here, the atomic density in atoms/&#8491;<sup>3</sup>) to the [`AddSpecies`]({{< ref "addnode" >}}) node allows it to calculate the required volume for the number of molecules requested.
+The size of the cell is not explicitly specified - giving a density value (here, the atomic density in atoms/&#8491;<sup>3</sup>) to the [`Add`]({{< ref "addnode" >}}) node allows it to calculate the required volume for the number of molecules requested.

 ```r
 Generator